suyogdahal/kathmandu-locations/README.md

 ### To Add more locations
 - Fork the repo
-- Add the new location in locations.txt file
+- Add the new location in locations.json file
 - Submit a pull request